-I was recently asked how I trained for it, so I thought with all the New Year’s resolutions circling, I would write it out.
+I was recently asked how I trained for it, so I thought I’d once and for all write it out.

-Like I said, I hate running–always preferred weight training and even teaching fitness classes over it.
-So I found a half-marathon training program that had me running 4x/week (the least frequency of any I could find), and then I knocked it down to 3x/week.
+Like I said, not a huge fan of running–always preferred weight training and even teaching fitness classes over it.
+So I found online a half-marathon training program that had me running 4x/week (the least frequency of any I could find), and then I knocked it down to 3x/week and reconfigured it to fit my preferences.

 It was a very cool accomplishment, but also exhausting and painful.
 I won’t ever do another one, but I am happy I did one and now it’s done :)